cloudflare/workers-docs/content/reference/workers-concepts/routes.md

   only way to have a route pattern match URLs with query parameters is to terminate it with a wildcard, `*`.

 A route can be specified without being associated with a worker; this will act to negate any less specific patterns.
-For example, consider this pair of route patterns, one with a Worker script and one without:
+For example, consider this pair of route patterns, one with a Workers script and one without:

 ```
 *example.com/images/cat.png -> <no script>